+7 (707) 051 22 20

 Group session formats

-Prices for speech therapy sessions
+Prices for sessions with a speech therapist

-Why choose our speech therapists in Almaty
+Why our speech therapists in Almaty are chosen

 From the first call to a lasting result — six clear steps.